michaelwangcode/one-portfolio/README.md

 ## Navigation Bar

-First, create the top navigation bar.
+The Navigation Bar appears at the top of the page.

 Create a components folder in the src folder and add a NavBar.jsx file.